pythonindia/inpycon-blog/content/blog/2024/ticket-details.md

 **Price: ₹1999** (GST excluded)
 </span>

-A regular ticket reserves your seat for 2 days of the conference, including food for both days and swag, with the pricing of ₹ 1999 (GST excluded); the sale of regular tickets begins after the sale of early bird tickets ends till the sale of tickets has been completed.
+A regular ticket reserves your seat for 2 days of the conference(Sep 21 - Sep 22), including food for both days and swag, with the pricing of ₹ 1999 (GST excluded); the sale of regular tickets begins after the sale of early bird tickets ends till the sale of tickets has been completed.

 ### <u>Combo</u>